 6. The essay should be approximately (1½-2 pages) single-space, 12pt. font.

 B) Writing the Statement of Purpose:

 Tell them what you’re interested in, and perhaps, what sparked your desire for graduate study.

 Part 2: Summarize what you did as an undergraduate

-c) Work experience, especially if you had any kind of responsibility for testing, designing, or researching a product or apparatus, or having direct experience pertinent to your future area of study.
+c) Work experience, especially if you had any kind of responsibility for testing, designing, researching or interning in an area similar to what you wish to study in graduate school.

-Part 3: If you graduated and worked or interned prior to returning to grad school, indicate what you’ve been doing: company, work/design team, responsibilities, what you learned.
-You can also indicate how this helped you focus your graduate studies.
-If you took classes to strengthen your knowledge of a particular area, or conducted post-graduation research or an independent study, write about it here.
+If you graduated and worked prior to returning to grad school, indicate what you’ve been doing: company or non-profit, your work/design team, responsibilities, what you learned.
+You can also indicate here how this helped you focus your graduate studies.

-b) Examine the department website for information about the professors and their research.
-Are there faculty whose interests parallel yours?
-If so, indicate this, as it shows you have done your homework and are highly motivated.
+b) Look on the web for information about departments you’re interested in, as well as the professors and their research.
+Are there professors whose research interests parallel yours?
+If so, indicate this.

-c) End your statement in a positive and confident manner indicating a readiness and excitement for the challenges ahead of you.
+c) End your statement in a positive manner, indicating your excitement and readiness for the challenges ahead of you.